Test Guide Mobile Home

 Diagnostic Use and Interpretation

-Serial monitoring of plasma/serum immunoglobulin IgG, A or M should ideally be done through the same laboratory using same measurement system.
-If cumulative review is attempted on results from different Auckland laboratories, potentially inter-platform difference of up to 40% (for results at or below lower reference limit), 25% (for results within reference limits) and 15% (for results above upper reference limit) can be observed.
-In patients with paraproteinaemia, even greater between-method differences may be seen.
+Serial monitoring of immunoglobulin IgG, A or M should ideally be done through the same laboratory.
+Inter-platform differences of up to 40% (for results at or below lower reference limit), 25% (for results within reference limits) and 15% (for results above upper reference limit) can be observed between laboratories using different platforms or assays.
+In patients with paraproteinemia, even greater between-method differences may be seen.

 Contact Information